besshagan/besshagan.github.io/README.md

 ## 🧠 About

 The site highlights:
-- Academic and research experience (e.g., SURF & DREU)
+- Academic and research experience
 - Skills in data science, software development, and GIS
-- Projects in machine learning, procedural content generation, and more
+- Projects in machine learning, procedural content generation, and more...
 - A downloadable resume

 ---